gspalato/foundation/README.md

 ## Microservices
 ### Gateway
-The Gateway service is responsible for stitching all the other services' GraphQL schemas.
+Is responsible for stitching all the other services' GraphQL schemas.
 It's configuration requires all the other services' Docker URLs as an environment variable `SERVICE_URLS`, which should be modified on `docker-compose.yml`.

 ### Identity
-The Identity service handles authentication and JWT tokens.
+Handles authentication and JWT tokens.
 Other services rely on Identity to allow access to certain data.

-### Blog Service
+### Proxy
-Handles blog posting and retrieving blog posts for my portfolio website, interacting directly with the database.
+A NGINX instance acting as reverse proxy for the microservices and as a static file server.

-### Project Service
+### Static
-Caches and provides my GitHub project repositories to my portfolio website.
+_Will_, in the future, handles static file uploads and manipulation.

 <p align="right">(<a href="#top">back to top</a>)</p>